percona/percona-server/doc/source/flexibility/binlogging_replication_improvements.rst

 -----------------------------

   * :rn:`5.7.18-14`
-    Fix implemented in |Percona Server| 5.7
+    Fix implemented in Percona Server for MySQL 5.7

 Details
 --------